 Portable and Lightweight – weighing in at only 15 lbs, the BodyBoss 2.0 comes with a travel bag that lets you bring it along whenever and wherever you need it.
 It also acts as a convenient storage bag for after your workouts.

-Same Fitness Goals with Less Bulk – even if you’re partial to stacking weight equipment, the resistance bands that come with this unit make it ideal for home use.
+Same Fitness Goals with Less Bulk – even if you’re partial to stacking weight equipment, the resist bands that come with this unit make it ideal for home use.
 It will still help you perform a variety of exercises and reach the same fitness goals you set in the gym.

 - It only weighs 15 lbs and doesn’t take up much floor space when in use